ilyaperepelitsa/CV/README.md

 ## General info

-* Sorry but I can't share my current code at the place of employm
+* Sorry but I can't share my current code at the place of employment.
+I might tell you w

 ## Contents